Save

 or turbulence in at least part of the gas flow inter alia to

-improve the ability of the members to absorb heat from the gas
+improve the ability of the members to absorb heat from the

-may be substantially disk-like having parallel sidewalls.
+members may be substantially disk-like having parallel

-profiles and configurations are envisaged to improve the
+converter.
+Other profiles and configurations are envisaged

-turbulence of the gas flow.
+to improve the turbulence of the gas flow.

-It is considered beneficial to have a spacing gap between the
+It is considered beneficial to have a spacing gap between

-preferably about 25 millimetres.
+millimetres and preferably about 25 millimetres.

 In another more particular form of the invention, the device

-may comprise a valve or iris which is operable between an open
+may comprise a valve or iris which is operable between an

-Thus, when the engine is idling, the valve may be in a closed
+Thus, when the engine is idling, the valve may be in a

-to pass through the exhaust system unencumbered.
+were simply allowed to pass through the exhaust system

-The method may comprise a single valve as described above or a
+The method may comprise a single valve as described above or

-plurality of valves.
+a plurality of valves.
 If a plurality of valves is provided,

 these may be in "series" in "parallel" or in any combination

 thereof.
-The valve(s) may include an iris(s) The valve may be
+The valve(s) may include an iris(s) The valve may

-converter including immediately behind the catalytic
+catalytic converter including immediately behind the

-or even external of the exhaust pipe.
+catalytic converter, or even external of the exhaust pipe.

-It is envisaged that no particular limitation should be placed
+It is envisaged that no particular limitation should be

-rotating valve, a gate valve, an iris and the like.
+valve, a rotating valve, a gate valve, an iris and the like.

 It is preferred that the valve is operated such that it will

-move to a more open position or a fully open position upon an
+move to a more open position or a fully open position upon

-resolutions as sufficient hot gases now pass over the
+higher resolutions as sufficient hot gases now pass over the

 catalytic converter.
 It is preferred that the valve is